jfruiz15/DataSciencePortfolio/_pages/About.md

+---
+permalink: /about/
+title: "About"
+header:
+    image: /assets/Photo.jpg
+---

 I am a data practitioner with experience in a variety of industries including: Telecommunications, Finance, Research, and Psychology.
 I have a Bachelor's Degree in Psychology as well as a Master's Degree in Data Science.
 I am passionate about working with data and using its insights to impact positive outcomes for people.
 I am interested in artificial intelligence and deep learning.
 The focus of my recent research has been healthcare, mental health, and social change as these are the areas I am most passionate about.

 I am currently working in the Telecommunications Industry but would like to transition into a role within the Healthcare sector.